 The most lasting legacy of Geoffrey's Historia is the invention of King Arthur and Merlin in the form that became Canon throughout the Middle Ages and that we can still recognize today.
 Two other figures from the book that are still known today by way of William Shakespeare's dramas are King Lear (Leir) and Cymbeline (Kymbelinus).

 In his outline of British history, Geoffrey largely follows the three hundred years older Historia Brittonum, though he provides a lot more material.

 The book can be found here if you want to read it.
 Your local bookstore probably has a copy as well.

 - Ancient Grome: In spades.
 Brutus of Troy (a Roman name in Homeric Greece), anyone?

-- Artistic License – History: Very much so.
-Even 40 years after Geoffrey's death William of Newburgh, who provides the page quote, extensively criticised Geoffrey for his history, and even went so far as to say his work "is a fiction, invented either by himself or by others".
+- Artistic License – History: 40 years after Geoffrey's death, William of Newburgh extensively criticized Geoffrey for his history as the quote at the top of this page shows and even went so far as to say his work "is a fiction, invented either by himself or by others".

 - Composite Character: Geoffrey's Merlin is loosely based on the legendary bard Myrddin, but he also casts him in some episodes that earlier writers attributed to Ambrosius.
 He therefore claims that Merlin "was also called Ambrosius".
 Nevertheless, the original Ambrosius still figures as a separate character (Arthur's uncle) in Geoffrey's narrative.